 Some HOAs prohibit renting or limit the type of rental periods you can negotiate.

 Hire a reputable real estate management company to screen tenants and hire tradespeople if repairs become necessary.
-You don’t want midnight calls from tenants if a toilet leak.
+You don’t want midnight calls from tenants if a toilet leaks.

 Ask neighbors to keep an eye on your home and to notify you if they suspect problems.
 Give them your e-mail address or cell phone number to call in the event of an emergency.
 Encourage them to call the police and report suspicious activity.